-4. Clean a fridge with bicarbonate of soda
+How to clean a fridge with baking soda

-As we said above, chemical products can leave behind smells that will be absorbed by your food, which makes natural cleaning products, such as bicarbonate of soda, a much better choice – especially as it will see off nasty fridge smells at the same time.
+As we said above, chemical products can leave behind smells that will be absorbed by your food, which makes natural cleaning products, such as baking or bicarbonate of soda, a much better choice – especially as cleaning with baking soda will see off nasty fridge smells at the same time.